T. and T.

-T. and T. is a television series, in production from 1987 to 1990.
+T. and T. is an American-Canadian television series, in production from 1987 to 1990.
 It premiered in first-run syndication in January 1988, moving to new episodes on the Family Channel in 1990.
 It is a starring vehicle for Mr. T, after the cancellation of The A-Team in 1987.
 It was co-produced by Canadian animation firm Nelvana (in one of its few live-action productions), alongside Hal Roach Studios and successor Qintex Entertainment.

 The theme song was performed by Merry Clayton.

 Plot

 The opening voice-over has the premise.

 The regular cast includes Mr. T, Alex Amini as Amanda "Amy" Taler, Kristina Nicoll as Terri Taler (who replaced her sister as Turner's new partner in 1990), and David Nerman as Danforth "Dick" Decker, the owner of the gym where T.S. boxes and, eventually, set his own headquarters.
 Other cast include Taler's secretary Sophie (Catherine Disher); Det.
 Jones (Ken James), who sometimes work alongside Turner and Taler; and in season two, teenage orphan Joe Casper (Sean Roberge), who lives with Decker.

 For the first two seasons, Turner lives with his Aunt Martha (Jackie Richardson) and teenage cousin Renee (Rachael Crawford), upon getting out of jail and cleaning up his life.
 In the third season, a new detective, Dick Hargrove (David Hemblen) assists the team.